 If you are the one who caused your Cleveland, Ohio, auto accident, then you may not be able to recover compensation from the other driver’s auto insurance policy.
 This will depend on your percentage of fault.
 If you are partially at fault, but not more than 50%, then you can receive compensation for the percentage of damages that are deemed to the fault of the other driver.
 If you are more than 50% at fault, then you cannot recover compensation, and the other driver will be filing a claim with your auto insurance policy.
 However, workers’ compensation is a no-fault system.
 This means that even if you caused your auto accident, if you were working at the time, workers’ compensation will cover you.
 Workers’ compensation will not cover your liability in the accident, however.
 Your own auto insurance policy will be tasked with covering the damages of any other drivers in an auto accident that you caused.

-The Chester Law Group is Here for You in any Cleveland, Ohio, Auto Accident Claim
+The Ohio Car Accident Lawyers is Here for You in any Cleveland, Ohio, Auto Accident Claim

-However your Cleveland, Ohio, auto accident occurred, the experienced Cleveland car crash attorneys at the Chester Law Group are here for you.
+However your Cleveland, Ohio, auto accident occurred, the experienced Cleveland car crash attorneys at the Ohio Car Accident Lawyers are here for you.
 Call today to schedule your free consultation and get all of your questions answered.